kapllan/GATE-CH/README.md

 python evaluating_llm_promping.py -mnp VAGOsolutions/SauerkrautLM-Mixtral-8x7B-Instruct
 ```

-The results will be saved under a new folder called `llm_prompting_evaluation_results`.
+The results will be stored under a sub directory named `llm_prompting_evaluation_results`.

 ## Tables
-After running the experiments, you can generate the tables with the metrics (Precision, Recall, F1) using the note book `Evaluation_Tables.ipynb`.
+After running the experiments, you can generate the tables with the metrics (Precision, Recall, F1) using the notebook `Evaluation_Tables.ipynb`.